Cyber-Underground/rshell/README.md

 3. Build project
 4. Open listener in administrator in linux using sudo or as an administrator in Windows.
 Use rshell-server-netcore on linux and just rshell-server for windows
 5. Start listening to the port you put in the stub, in above we used port 8080 so we'll do that too.
+6. Go to utils and full fill your crypto-currency addresses to make crypto clipper fully functional.

 # Features
 Rshell is an open-source post-exploitation software for students, researchers, red teamers and developers.
 It includes features such as: